Mummy: Amélie of Leuchtenberg

 Amélie of Leuchtenberg (1812–1873) was Empress of Brazil as the wife of Emperor Pedro I (also King of Portugal as Pedro IV).
-Between February and September 2012, researchers at the University of São Paulo in Brazil exhumed her remains, as well as those of her husband, and Maria Leopoldina, Pedro's first wife.
+Between February and September 2012, researchers at the University of São Paulo in Brazil exhumed her remains, as well as those of her husband and his first wife, Maria Leopoldina.
 They were surprised to find that the body of Amélie had been mummified.
 Skin, hair and internal organs were preserved.
 Examinations at the Hospital das Clínicas found an incision in the empress' jugular vein.
 Aromatics such as camphor and myrrh were injected into the incision during the embalming process.
-"It certainly helped to nullify the decomposition", said Brazilian archaeologist Valdirene Ambiel, responsible for the research.
+"It certainly helped to nullify the decomposition", said Brazilian forensic archaeologist Valdirene Ambiel, responsible for the research.
 She added that another contributing factor was the casket, saying it was so hermetically sealed that there were no micro-organisms in it.
-Before the reburial, scientists reembalmed Amélie's body using a method similar to the first one.
+Before the reinterment, scientists reembalmed Amélie's mummified body using a method similar to the first one.